There are now 3 possible online modes for units:

 - Unit rules

-- enrolment in the Master of Professional Engineering (Chemical Engineering specialisation, Electrical and Electronic Engineering specialisation
+- Enrolment in 62550 Master of Professional Engineering (ID 356) Chemical Engineering specialisation, Electrical and Electronic Engineering specialisation or Mechanical Engineering specialisation or Enrolment in 62560 Master of Renewable and Future Energy (ID 1454)

 - Advisable prior study: